Proxy protocols

 Bandwidth looks different by scheme and client

-The scheme does not make failed traffic free.
-Redirects, CONNECT setup, failed attempts, and retries still count.
-Browser jobs usually burn more than simple HTTP clients because they load page assets unless you block them.
+Switching schemes does not make failed traffic free.
+Redirects, CONNECT setup, failed attempts, and retries all count against the meter no matter which protocol carried them.
+The bigger lever is the client itself: browser jobs usually burn far more than a plain HTTP client because they pull down every page asset unless you explicitly block images, fonts, and trackers.

 Two different connections

-Proxy debugging gets easier once you split the two connections in your head.
-First, your client connects to the proxy.
-Second, the proxy connects to the target.
-The proxy scheme mostly describes the first hop.
-The target URL describes the second hop.
+Most proxy confusion clears up the moment you split the path into two connections.
+First your client connects to the proxy; then the proxy connects to the target.
+The proxy scheme mainly describes that first hop, while the target URL describes the second, and they do not have to match.

-That is why http://proxy-host:port can fetch https://target.example.
-The client asks the proxy to open a CONNECT tunnel.
-After that, the target TLS session is still between client and target.
+That is exactly why http://proxy-host:port can fetch https://target.example.
+The client asks the proxy to open a CONNECT tunnel to the target, and once the tunnel is up the target TLS session runs end to end between client and target, with the proxy only shuttling encrypted bytes it cannot read.

 QuestionLook at